-1909 The Mississippi River Improvement Co.
+Table A 6.
+II istory of the rightaulic structures on the Mississippi liver and ributalies 1909 The Mississippi River Improvement Co.
 Limited (MRIC) was formed to hold title to the dams at Crotch, Big Gull and Kashwakamak Lakes and operate them to maintain storage capacity.
 1909-19 MRIC assumed operation/maintenances of Mazinaw, Shabomeka and Mississagagon Lake dams.
 1919 Carleton Place Dam was purchased by the Hydro Electric Power Commission of Ontario (now Ontario Hydro).
 The Commission also purchased shares in MRIC.
-Late1950's to 1970's The Department of Lands and Forests (now the MNRF) constructed six dams on tributaries of the main Mississippi River, primarily to control water for recreational or fisheries purposes.
+Late1950's The Department of Lands and Forests (now the MNRF) constructed six dams on tributaries of the main Mississippi River, primarily to control water to 1970's for recreational or fisheries purposes.
 1968 Mississippi Valley Conservation Authority was formed By 1973 Ontario Hydro and the Carleton Place Hydro Commission rebuilt the Carleton Place structure and transferred ownership to MVCA.
 1974 to 1978 MVCA with MNRF funding, purchased the Bennett Lake dam (Fall River), Widow and Lanark dams (Clyde River), and Farm Lake dam (Mississippi River).
 1981 MVCA completed an inventory of water control structures within the Mississippi River watershed.
 Four organizations controlled the major dams on the Mississippi River: MRIC, MVCA, MNRF, and Ontario Hydro (now Ontario Power Generation Inc. (OPG).
 1983 Ontario Hydro sold the Galetta Generating Station to Mr. Laurier Dupuis and Mr. Mike Dupuis.
 They refurbished the structure and began producing power again at the site in 1984.
 1983 MVCA "Interim Watershed Plan" was released.
 It assessed resource management issues within the watershed and proposed programs to address the operation and maintenance of the dams.
 A key objective was to improve coordination amongst the three primary dam operators.
 Mid-1980s MNRF contracted MVCA to operate all MNRF owned dams.
 Ontario Hydro contracted MVCA to provide field operations and monitor water levels at the MRIC's Crotch Lake Dam and the Ontario Hydro's High Falls Generating Station.
 MVCA completed structural surveys on all lakes controlled by dams with a detailed questionnaire regarding water level management.
 1989 MRIC completed substantial costly rehabilitation of the Shabomeka Lake Dam.
-1989 to 1991 MRIC negotiated agreements to shift responsibilities to MVCA (for Shabomeka, Mazinaw, Kashwakamak, Big Gull, and Mississagagon) and to Ontario Hydro (for Crotch Lake Dam).
+1989 to MRIC negotiated agreements to shift responsibilities to MVCA (for Shabomeka, Mazinaw, Kashwakamak, Big Gull, and Mississagagon) and to Ontario 1991 Hydro (for Crotch Lake Dam).
 After these transfers, MRIC was formally dissolved.
 1991 MVCA installed automated lake level gauges on Shabomeka, Mazinaw, Kashwakamak, Big Gull and Crotch Lakes to collect detailed water level information 1992 MVCA initiated a dam rehabilitation program with the reconstruction of Mazinaw Lake Dam 1995 The Upper Mississippi Watershed Alliance was created, to address water level concerns across the watershed, specifically from Crotch Lake to Dalhousie Lake.
 It included residents from Shabomeka, Mazinaw, Kashwakamak, Big Gull, Crotch and Dalhousie Lakes and from the Snow Road and Ardoch communities.
 A working group of MVCA, MNR, Ontario Hydro and the Alliance was formed to discuss issues and identify opportunities to resolve them with meetings help form 1995 to 1997.
 It resulted in clarification of key issues and while there were no recommendations to revise current operating policies a variety of fishery related issues were resolved.
 1993 The Appleton Generating Station was rebuilt by Merol Power.
 Merol Power was subsequently sold to Canadian Hydro Developers in spring of 1998.
-1995 The Maple Leaf Mills Generating Station in Almonte was reconstructed by Canadian Hydroelectric Components. ^ + - + - - £ 42
+1995 The Maple Leaf Mills Generating Station in Almonte was reconstructed by Canadian Hydroelectric Components. ^ + - + - - £ 42 ctructures were identified, with approximately 20 either derelict or privately ewned